-- 34. Average collection period for year ended 31 December 2023.
+34. Average collection period for year ended 31 December 2023.

-- A. 97 days

-- B. 73 days
+73 days Β.

-- C. 91 days
+C. 91 days

-- D. 122 days
+D. 122 days

 Robinson and Samson have been trading as partners sharing profit and losses in the ratio 2:1.
 Interest on fixed capital is provided at the rate of 10% per annum, but no interest is earned on current accounts.
 Interest on drawings is charged at the rate of 5% per annum.
 Partners are to draw annual salaries as follows: